 Then remove one fuse at a time on the main fuse block and test check the multimeter - this might narrow it down further.
 If not, remove each light in the instrument cluster one at a time and repeat the test (the current drain might be through a light but not enough to make it glow).

 Someone wrote - The battery has sat unused for almost eight months while the restoration work was going on!
 Am I in trouble?
 I'll get a charger on it right away!

 Rob responded - If it was a new battery it might be okay.
-But the plates get coated with sulphate if they are not used, so an overnight charge will do it a world of good.
-The weather for many of those eight months should help - batteries last longer in cool weather - heat is bad for them.
-That's why many modern cars have heat shields around the sides of batteries in the engine bay - trying to keep the heat from slowly cooking the battery.
+All batteries self-discharge over time if not used.
+When that happens the plates inside "sulphate", so an overnight charge will do it a world of good. for cars stored over winter, the weather for many of those eight months should help - batteries last longer in cool weather - heat is bad for them.
+That's why many modern cars have heat shields around the sides of batteries in the engine bay - trying to keep the engine heat from slowly cooking the battery.
 VW batteries generally last a long time because they are NOT in the engine bay.

 Someone wrote - In my experience my batteries have always given up the ghost in the winter, not in the summer.

 Rob responded - Yes - that's when the oil is thicker so current draw is higher to turn the engine over.
 And although the battery lasts longer in cooler weather, it's performance drops off as the temp drops, which is why they are rated at COLD cranking amps (CCA), rather than warm cranking amps.